Roman-KO/notes/README.md

 1. Store a resource as links hardcoded in component render
 1. Store a resource in state
 1. Store multiple resources in state
-1. Break state objects resources into subjects
+1. Break state objects resources into notes
-1. Create subject component
+1. Create note component
-1. Render subject title per component
+1. Render note title per component
-1. Modify App.js + Subject.js to accommodate new state structure
+1. Modify App.js + note.js to accommodate new state structure
 1. Display list of resource titles and links per component
 1. Programmatically generate child components in App.js
 1. Clicking on header of component changes the child element (font, color, etc)